plone/training/rapido.rst

 Create custom views
 -------------------

-For now, we have just added small chuncks of HTML in existing pages.
+For now, we have just added small chunks of HTML in existing pages.
 But Rapido also allows to create a new page (a Plone developer would name it a new **view**).

-Let's imagine we want to display one of our Rapido block in the main content area instead of the regular content.
+Let's imagine we want to display one of our Rapido blocks in the main content area instead of the regular content.
 We could do it with a simple ``replace`` Diazo rule:

 .. code-block:: xml